 You want to make sure your kiddo has mastered 1 and 2 before getting them to recall.
 They can’t tell you what a letter is if you haven’t shared it with them first!
 Remember that every kid is different.
 Some will learn super fast and others will need more practice.
 This is why I have compiled so many different ways for you to introduce and practice the letters!
 Fun Ways to teach the alphabet to kids.

-These are one of the most used ways to introduce letters.
-A lot of them have the letter, big and small, along with a picture that matches the letter song.
+Flashcards are the go-to way to learn about, practice, and master the ABCs.
+They feature the letters, big and small, and some even include a picture that matches the letter sound.
 I have used them in the classroom, with my own children and to teach online with English Language Learning Kiddos.
 They may seem basic but are a powerful and very easy tool.
 It is very easy to create your own with some markers and paper but look below for some of my favorites you can find on Amazon.
-They even make them with a texture tracing option (sandpaper, glue dots etc.)
+They even make them with a texture tracing option (sandpaper, glue dots, etc.)

-Kids love when learning can be fast and fun.
-Songs and rhymes create patterns for them and help with that practice associating time.
+Kids love it when learning can be fast and fun.
+Songs and rhymes create patterns for them.
 We all know as adults how some songs can get stuck in our heads.
-These are some we really want to be stuck in our kid’s heads.
-It will help them remember and associate those letters.
+These are some songs we really want to be stuck in our kid’s heads.
+It will help them remember and notice those letters in other areas of life.
+Moving to the music and creating movements to associate with each letter also helps with memory.
 Here is a list of some new and old Alphabet songs and rhymes.
+Songs and rhymes are the learning tool of choice for the Auditory Learning Style.

 We always hear that reading to our children is one of the best ways to help them with school learning.
+In 9 Ways to Make the Most of Reading with Your Kids, I tell you all about why it’s important!
 There are so many amazing alphabet books that we can read with them to build letter knowledge and recognition.
 I have to limit myself here because I love children’s books, so I will give you my favorites.
 All are available at your local library I’m sure but I will include some Amazon links for you!

 4. Chalk Play